 Nathanson was one of the founding fathers of NARAL, the National Abortion Rights Action Leage.
-Years later this would prove helpful when he explained how NARAL conjured numbers out of thin air in order to advance the abortion agenda.
-Issuing statements such as, "Ten thousand American women a year die from 'back alley' abortions."
+Years later this would prove helpful when he explained how NARAL conjured numbers out of thin air in order to advance the abortion agenda, issuing statements such as, "Ten thousand American women a year die from 'back alley' abortions."
 In truth, they knew the number was only about 300.
 Abortionists might reply, "even one woman dying in a back alley abortion is too many."
 That's debatable, but the point is that a fundamental fraud was afoot.
 If you apply for a loan claiming $10,000 in assets, when in truth you have only $300, you've committed fraud.
 The mainstream media generally broadcast NARAL propaganda without question.

 Years later, after the introduction of ultrasound technology, Dr. Nathanson was able to see an actual abortion being done.
-What he saw, the fetus desperately recoiling from the suction curette, horrified him, and he soon repented and recanted his earlier pro-abortionism.
+What he saw, the fetus desperately recoiling from the suction curette, horrified him.
+He eventually repented and recanted his earlier pro-abortionism.
 A few years later he took that video and made a documentary called The Silent Scream - one of the most powerful anti-abortion arguments ever produced.
 Dr. Nathanson produced another video, The Eclipse of Reason, with Charlton Heston and also wrote a landmark book on the matter, Aborting America; as well as a book about his spiritual journey from pro-abortionist Jew, to anti-abortionist Catholic.
-Once, while debating the pro-abortionist Dr. Henry Morgentaler on Canadian TV, Nathanson responded, "Henry, I have to laugh when I hear you throwing those arguments and numbers at me.
+Once, while debating the pro-abortionist Jew Dr. Henry Morgentaler on Canadian TV, Nathanson responded, "Henry, I have to laugh when I hear you throwing those arguments and numbers at me.
 I'm the one who invented them!"

 By all accounts, Dr. Nathanson became a good, unapologetic Catholic.
-He was troubled by his involvment in killing unborn babies and friends noted how he would undertake long fasts in expiation of his former crimes.
+He was troubled by his involvement in killing unborn babies and friends noted how he would undertake long fasts in expiation of his former crimes.
 Dr. Nathanson died after a long battle with cancer.
 He was a unique man and it's fitting and proper to say a prayer in his memory and honor.